Calvin Goings: Professional career

-In 2010, Goings was appointed by President Obama to serve as Regional Administrator of Region X (Pacific NW Region) of the U.S. Small Business Administration.[citation needed] He served for seven years in this role as a member of Obama's economic development team.
+In 2010, Goings was appointed by President Obama to serve as Regional Administrator of Region X (Pacific NW Region) of the U.S. Small Business Administration.
+He served for seven years in this role as a member of Obama's economic development team.

 Goings served as the Director of Finance and Administrative Services for the City of Seattle.
-In this role, Goings served as a member of Mayor Bruce Harrell’s Cabinet.
+In this role, Goings served as a member of Mayor Bruce Harrell's Cabinet.

 He also served as the CEO of the largest civilian led mass vaccination site in the United States.
 Under his leadership, the site provided over 102,000 life-saving vaccinations.

 Previously, Goings was the Chief of Staff for Seattle City Light.

 In the private sector, Goings led the statewide Washington Credit Union Foundation.

-Outside of work, Goings served as a past member of the Board of Directors for the Greater Seattle Business Association, the nation's largest LGBTQ chamber of commerce.
+Outside of work, Goings served as a past member of the board of directors for the Greater Seattle Business Association, the nation's largest LGBTQ chamber of commerce.